magabriel/trefoil/src/Trefoil/Tests/Plugins/fixtures/book-test-FootnotesInlinePlugin/input/Contents/chapter2.md

 [^noteA]: This is the text of noteA.
 Phasellus at lectus quis magna commodo iaculis fermentum et leo.

+[^noteB]:
-[^noteB]: This is the text of noteB.
+    This is the text of noteB.
+This has several paragraphs:

     Donec massa leo, sollicitudin sit amet sapien in, sodales sagittis felis.

+    Phasellus at lectus quis magna commodo iaculis fermentum et leo.

 [^noteC]: This is the text of noteC.
 Nullam aliquam ut arcu vitae euismod.